-Accepting the Bible to be the very Word of God to man through men, and understanding the importance of knowing and obeying its truths, our church is committed to study, preach, and teach with diligence and authority.
+Accepting the Bible to be the very Word of God to man through men inspired and led by the Holy Spirit, and understanding the importance of knowing and obeying its truths, our church is committed to study, preach, and teach with diligence and authority.
 Our desire is that people know God and serve Him with their lives.
 This church has convictions concerning the major theological truths of the Bible.
 This outline presents an overview of those important doctrines.

 The entire Bible, all 66 books of the combined Old and New Testaments, is verbally inspired by God and inerrant in the original writings.
 Through the providence of God, the Word of God has been protected and preserved, and is the only infallible and authoritative rule of faith and practice (2 Timothy 3:16-17; 2 Peter 1:20-21).

 There is only one true, living, sovereign, holy, and eternally existent God.
 He exists in three co-equal persons - Father, Son, and Holy Spirit--each being a distinct person with a distinct function, but all of one essence, and all possessing the same nature, perfection, and attributes.
 The triune God is the creator and sustainer of all things, the source of all truth, and is worthy of worship, confidence, and obedience (Deuteronomy 6:4-5; Genesis 1:31).

 Jesus Christ is God.
 He was conceived by the Holy Spirit, born of a virgin, lived a sinless life, performed many miracles, shed His blood on the cross as a vicarious substitute, was buried, bodily resurrected, ascended to the right hand of the Father, and will return literally, visibly, and personally in glory and power (John 1:1-3, 14; Matthew 1:18-25; Philippians 2:5-9; Colossians 1:15; 1 Corinthians 15:1-8, Acts 1:11).